AdobeDocs/experience-manager-65.en/help/forms/using/prepare-send-interactive-communication.md

 Adobe recommends executing these instructions in sequence to successfully save an Interactive Communication as a draft.

-### Before saving an Interactive Communication as draft {#before-save-as-draft}
+### Enable the Save as a Draft feature {#before-save-as-draft}

-Perform the following tasks before saving an Interactive Communication as a draft:
+The Save as a Draft feature is not enabled, by default.
+Perform the following steps to enable the feature:

 1. Implement the [ccrDocumentInstance](https://helpx.adobe.com/experience-manager/6-5/forms/javadocs/index.html) Service Provider Interface (SPI).
 The SPI enables you to save the draft version of the Interactive Communication to the database with a draft ID as the unique identifier.
 1. Go to `https://'[server]:[port]'/system/console/configMgr`.
 1. Tap **[!UICONTROL Create Correspondence Configuration]**.
 1. Select **[!UICONTROL Enable Save Using CCRDocumentInstanceService]** and tap **[!UICONTROL Save]**.

-### Open Agent UI and save an Interactive Communication as draft {save-as-draft-agent-ui}
+### Save an Interactive Communication as draft {save-as-draft-agent-ui}

 Perform the following steps to save an Interactive Communication as a draft: